 The group code is a private piece of information that, when unlocked, gives immediate membership to your group to anyone who uses it (like giving them the key to a locked door).
 Because anybody who uses an unlocked group code is added in to your group right away, the group code should only be given out privately to individuals you want to join your group.
 For example, passing it out to students in class, emailing it to students, or writing it on the white board for your students (and erasing it afterwards) are secure ways to pass out the group code, but you would not want to post them on Twitter or your public web page.

 Group codes will lock automatically after two weeks to ensure that the group owner maintains control over who can use the group code to join their group.
 After a group code has been locked, it can still be used to join your group.
 However, when a student uses a locked code, they will be placed in an approval queue for the group, and the group owner will receive a notification about a group join request, and has the option to approve or deny the join requests.
-If you would like students to be able to join your group without your approval after the code has been locked, you can easily unlock and reset the group code at any time, generating a new group code that students can use to join your group.
+If you would like students to be able to join your group without your approval after the code has been locked, you can easily unlock the group code at any time.
+You can also reset your group code, generating a new group code that students can use to join your group.
+Resetting the group code will render the old code inactive.
+Students will no longer be able to join the class or the approval queue using an old code.

 - Both group codes and join URLs can be used to join groups and create accounts.